 From the outset, the distinguishing feature of City Journal was that many of its pieces criticized big city liberalism while celebrating urbanism itself in a way completely at odds with the small-town boosterism of the conservative tradition.How does City Journal celebrate urbanism?
 How has it handled being on the same side of the political spectrum as folks who are critical of urban elites in northeastern cities?
 How did it manage to win esteem from staunch conservatives and liberal reformers alike?

 We celebrate urbanism by supporting cities, which too many conservatives had given up on.
 As I said earlier, cities are essential to civilization.
 Indeed, Hayek once observed that "civilization as we know it is inseparable from urban life."
 That's what made the long crisis of the city so dispiriting: the second half of the twentieth century saw blight, ugliness, crime, and poverty ravage urban areas here in America and in Europe, a manifestation, in my view, of the loss of Western self-confidence.
 Cities are the source of economic prosperity and culture, thanks to the "agglomeration effects" that economists talk about, a fancy way of saying that they bring talented people together in close proximity so that they can influence one another in productive ways.
 Their comeback, incomplete though it is, has been a very healthy development.

 City Journal has been able to win praise from conservatives and liberals alike because we emphasize arguments and reporting, and also--or so I'd like to think--because we're a well-edited, urbane publication.
 Also, we don't do much about narrow, horse-race politics; and we've got a host of former lefties and still-in-some-sense lefties writing for us, which may have something to do with it, too.

 For me, given the success stories of the crime turnaround and welfare reform, the biggest frustration has been the stubborn persistence of lousy urban schools.
 I think we may have to recognize that there is no educational panacea, including the introduction of school choice, that will fix, via competition, the broader public-school system and miraculously close the achievement gap between black students and white kids.
 That isn't to say that we should stop experimenting or that we should abandon the push for expanded school choice, which can be defended on many grounds, including parental and student satisfaction and safety.
 But now that researchers have looked closely at the Milwaukee voucher program, the nation's largest and longest-running, and found academic achievement among the students in it to be basically the same as in the terrible Milwaukee public schools as a whole--well, choice supporters, like myself, need to come to terms with that fact.

 I do believe that improving curricula can bring better academic outcomes among all groups, as we've seen with the Massachusetts public schools, now the nation's best, and we've been publishing a lot on curricula and the education schools.
 There have also been hopeful signs of academic improvement in some outstanding urban schools, including some charter schools; the Kipp schools in particular seem to be getting results with at-risk kids.
-Whether what works in those schools can be widely replicated--taken to scale, in ed-speak--is a crucial question going forward.8) How is the current financial crisis going to change New York City?
+Whether what works in those schools can be widely replicated--taken to scale, in ed-speak--is a crucial question going forward.

 Luigi Zingales wrote a fascinating essay for our special issue, "New York's Tomorrow," entitled "Wall Street 2015."
 He noted that New York's supremacy as a financial capital, which was historically based on its sophisticated workforce, predictable regulations, and--at least since the Reagan years--favorable tax climate, had been eroding even before the financial meltdown.
 Things will be tougher still for New York going forward.
 The city has grown very dependent on tax revenues from those massive Wall Street bonuses.

 But as Nicole Gelinas argues, Wall Street has also grown at a completely unnatural rate over the last quarter-century.
 This meant New York City could avoid any tough public-spending choices.
 Spending, already extravagant, reached unsustainable levels because those crazy tax revenues kept pouring into city coffers.
 To keep this spending up without bankrupting the city or necessitating job-destroying tax increases, we would need a permanent Wall Street bubble--one that would eventually consume not only New York's economy, Gelinas believes, but the national economy, too.

 Ideally, New York does the responsible thing and brings down its spending and works to diversify its economy, so that the city is less dependent on this one volatile industry, whose recent profit model has collapsed, catastrophically.
 So far, though, there's little sign of this rethinking happening.
 Instead, New York is currently digging a deeper and deeper budgetary hole, running colossal deficits as far as the eye can see, neglecting long-term infrastructure investments, while it waits for another Wall Street bubble to start expanding and showering insane tax revenues on the city.
 This is, to put it mildly, unwise.

 9) Going forward, what is City Journal's place among America's magazines?
 What will be true in ten years if it succeeds in its mission?

 My hope is that cities continue to come back--and that really damaged places like Cleveland or Detroit or Newark (where Cory Booker is doing some amazing things) can thrive again.
 The twenty-first century city will, I hope, be a place where commerce flourishes, crime is low, middle-class families can send their kids to good schools, and freedom flourishes.
 I'd like to think that the ideas developed in City Journal will have had something to do with that positive outcome.